SivyerLab/pystim/docs/html/_sources/detailedinstall.rst.txt

 ``ffmpeg``, and ``u3``.
 These need to be installed from their respective websites.

-On Windows machines, pip will sometimes fail to build some libraries.
+pip will occasionally fail to build some libraries on Windows machines.
 Compiled versions of these binaries can be found `here <http://www.lfd.uci.edu/~gohlke/pythonlibs/>`_.
 Or preferrably use a package manager like `Anaconda <https://www.continuum.io/anaconda-overview>`_.